 The WCAG guidelines outline a set of principles and techniques that make web content “perceivable, operable, understandable, and robust.”
 In other words, users should be able to access content, use interactive elements, navigate through web pages and apps, and use the content on their device of choice.

-There are three vital ways to achieve the goals for website accessibility, including:
+There are three vital ways to achieve the goals for website accessibility:

-- Organization of content properly and logically, so that both humans and assistive tools can interpret its layout, including the use of text alternatives for visual content (YouTube is a good example for this – the platform was designed to automatically add captions to videos uploaded on the network).
+- Organization of content properly and logically, so that both humans and assistive tools can interpret its layout, including the use of text alternatives for visual content (YouTube is a good example of this – the platform was designed to automatically add captions to videos uploaded on the network).

 - Extra attributes are added to HTML and other code so that assistive devices can be used effectively, complying with the existing web accessibility standards.